 On this occasion Doña Betty returned to familiar territory, running the camp kitchen (and accepting very little help) to feed the 25 people or so in our group.
 Doña Betty is in her late 70s now and she appeared to be as respected by many of the Lacandon as Frans and Trudi were.

 Our group camped on land given to Trudi by the Lacandon.
-Nearby, the Lacandon of Nahá have also built a handful of bunglaows available to the scant tourists who make it out here (Na Bolom can arrange complete tours).
+Nearby, the Lacandon of Nahá have also built a handful of bungalows available to the scant tourists who make it out here (Na Bolom can arrange complete tours).
 The camping area consists of a long tin-roof covered shelter with a level dirt floor.
-The roof (and the methodically-maintained drainage ditch dug around the perimeter of the shelter by a mute Lacandon) proved crucial given the epic downpours that pelted us while we were there.
+The roof (and the drainage ditch dug around the perimeter of the shelter which was methodically-maintained by a mute Lacandon) proved crucial given the epic downpours that pelted us while we were there.

 The camp also has an open-sided cooking/dining area (Doña Betty’s domain) plus an outhouse.
 All in all, more than adequate and far more comfort than we expected way out here in the Lacandon Jungle.